Neural Quantum State Study of Fracton Models: Simulation Overview

 The Netket library provides a flexible and convenient framework to implement different Hamiltonians and operators through its local operator interface.
 Nonetheless, the large-weight stabilizer generators of the checkerboard model allow for significant performance improvements.
 We provide a custom implementation of the computation of connected states and corresponding matrix elements in a jax-compatible way, which reduces the computation time by orders of magnitudes as compared in Appendix~\ref{sec:NQS_implementation} with Netket's built-in implementation.

-Moreover, we introduce a transfer learning protocol that carries over samples and parameters of a trained NQS to the optimization for the next physical parameter, namely, a nearby value of the magnetic field $\vec{h}$.
-By comparing the results for transfer learning along increasing and decreasing fields, the method detects hysteresis effects and provides insights into the nature of the underlying phase transitions.
+Moreover, we introduce a transfer learning protocol that carries over samples and parameters of a trained NQS to the optimization for the next physical parameter, namely, a nearby value of the magnetic field $\vec{h}$, see Appendix~\ref{sec:NQS_opti_transfer}.
+By comparing the results for transfer learning along increasing and decreasing fields, the method detects hysteresis effects in the checkerboard model and provides insights into the nature of the underlying phase transitions.
+We verified this method on the X-cube model, for which existing quantum Monte Carlo and high-order series expansion results predict a strong first-order transition, see Appendix~\ref{sec:XCUBE_results}.

 Sampling schemes like the Metropolis-Hasting algorithm can suffer from many issues such as long auto-correlation times, for instance.
-We make use of a custom update rule including, for example, cube flips (see Appendix~\ref{sec:NQS_opti_transfer}), perform sampling on $O(1000)$ parallel chains convergence, and carefully analyze the convergence of our simulations by monitoring behaviors of the acceptance ratio of our update rule, the split-$\hat{R}$ value~\cite{vehtari2021rank}, and the V-score~\cite{wu2023variational} in Appendix~\ref{sec:ADD_results}.
+We make use of a custom update rule including, for example, cube flips (see Appendix~\ref{sec:NQS_opti_transfer}), perform sampling on $O(1000)$ chains in parallel, and carefully analyze the convergence of our simulations by monitoring behaviors of the acceptance ratio of our update rule, the split-$\hat{R}$ value~\cite{vehtari2021rank}, and the V-score~\cite{wu2023variational} in Appendix~\ref{sec:ADD_results}.

 We refer to the Appendices for details of the complexity and the optimization algorithms and Repository~\cite{marc2023geneqs} for the code implementation.